We the Students Scholarship Contest

 - Write however you feel most comfortable—using a pen and paper or a computer.

 - Let your topic guide your structure.
-Considering including an introductory paragraph, 3 supporting paragraphs, and a conclusion.
+Consider including an introductory paragraph, 3 supporting paragraphs, and a conclusion.

 - Stay on track: if you find yourself getting off the topic, go back and revise.